Client

 • Air conditioning and ventilation throughout

-Challenging site conditions immediately acted against the project team’s carefully planned programme of delivery.
-A constrained site deep within a residential area with up to 100 staff working at any one time required a diligent approach to ensure all works were carried out efficiently and with safety as a top priority.
+The building also needed to be delivered on an extremely constrained site located deep within a residential area, with up to 100 staff on site at peak construction.
+This required diligent planning to ensure all works were carried out efficiently and with a safety-first approach

-In total, 48 individual teaching locations were handed over alongside a full package of groundworks and a full furniture decant from the defunct school building into the Portakabin buildings.
-The re-installation of this furniture was delivered overnight to guarantee the original handover date.
+The full groundworks and a full furniture decant from the defunct school were also managed by Portakabin.
+The re-installation of furniture was delivered overnight to guarantee the original handover date and minimise disruption to pupils, staff and parents.

 Overcoming significant logistical challenges, the delivery of the modular buildings for Sir Frederick Gibberd College represents a triumph of rapid construction and planning.
 This project ensured that our students continued their education in a high-quality, purpose-built environment, reflecting our commitment to excellence despite unforeseen circumstances.